This customer information notice is a summary and so does not set out all of the detailed aspects of the Mortgage Endowment Promise.

 In September 2000, The Standard Life Assurance Company issued the Mortgage Endowment Promise ("the MEP") to the majority of our UK and Irish mortgage endowment planholders.

-The MEP provided that, subject to the fulfilment of a number of conditions, including in relation to the growth in Standard Life's capital, an eligible plan would meet its targeted value at maturity as long as the "6% a year test" was met.
-Under the MEP, the 6% a year test would be met if the earnings on the assets backing the plan were on average at least 6% a year (after tax) from 28 September 2000 to the maturity of the plan.
+The MEP provided that, subject to the fulfilment of a number of conditions, including in relation to the growth in Standard Life's capital, an eligible plan would meet its targeted value at maturity as long as the "6% per annum test" was met.
+Under the MEP, the 6% per annum test would be met if the earnings on the assets backing the plan were on average at least 6% per annum (after tax) from 28 September 2000 to the maturity of the plan.

 On 10 July 2006 The Standard Life Assurance Company demutualised.
-As part of the demutualisation Scheme, which the Scottish Court approved on 9 June 2006, the MEP was revised.
+As part of the demutualisation Scheme, which the Scottish Court approved on 9 June 2006, the MEP was revised to ensure that the obligations in respect of the MEP could operate with certainty and in a manner that was fair to all planholders.

 MEP Top Up Planholders